jrmdel/coding-exercises/exercises/clearing-debts/README.md

 # Clearing debts

 In this exercise, we are given an account between friends with a list of transactions.
-Each transaction is shared between 2 or more friends, and every time, there is only one payer.
+Each transaction is shared between 2 or more friends, with only one person paying each time.

 ## 1) Determine each participant's amount

 Some participants have paid more than others.
-Get the list of participants with their positive or negative balance
+Create a list of participants with their positive or negative balances.

 Example: